swaroopms658/NexusStock-/README.md

 # NexusStock

-NexusStock is a modern stock market tracker web app  — a clean UI to view stock prices, track a watchlist, and view basic market data.
-The project is deployed at: https://nexus-stock-eight.vercel.app/
+NexusStock is a inventory management web app  — a clean UI to view inventory, track items,  The project is deployed at: https://nexus-stock-eight.vercel.app/

 <img width="850" height="732" alt="image" src="https://github.com/user-attachments/assets/e24a063e-6325-4eb5-a75f-0186fbcdafcd" />